-- All Lyon County 4-Her's who are 7 years old before January 1, 2024, are eligible to exhibit.
-They must be enrolled in projects exhibited by May 1, 2024. - The entries must be the work of the exhibitor.
+- All Lyon County 4-Her's who are 7 years old before January 1, 2025, are eligible to exhibit.
+They must be enrolled in projects exhibited by May 1, 2025 - The entries must be the work of the exhibitor.
 All exhibits must be the result of the current year of 4-H work.
 The 4-H year is October 1 through September 30. - 3.
-Age of 4-Her is determined as of January 1 of current year.
+Age of 4-Her is determined as of January 1 of current year. - 4.
+NO Anderson Building exhibit will be allowed to leave the Fairgrounds before 11:00 a.m., Monday, August 4.
+Livestock exhibitors will not be permitted to remove any animal until the conclusion of the Round Robin on Monday, August 4.

-- 4. NO Anderson Building exhibit will be allowed to leave the Fairgrounds before 12:00 p.m., Tuesday, August 13.
-Livestock exhibitors will not be permitted to remove any animal until the conclusion of the Round Robin on Monday, August 12. - Judges will place entries into Purple, Blue, Red and White ribbon groups on merit.
+- Judges will place entries into Purple, Blue, Red and White ribbon groups on merit.
 Judges' decisions are final. - 6.
-For areas with conference judging: Conference judging will give you an opportunity to dialogue with the judge and enhance what you learned from your exhibit.
+All static exhibits will be conference judged.
+Conference judging will give you an opportunity to dialogue with the judge and enhance what you learned from your exhibit.
 Like livestock exhibits, the 4-Her must be present to have his or her project(s) judged.
-Projects will not be judged if the 4-Her is not present at time of judging. - Failure to comply with any and all regulations will bar an exhibitor from awards, ribbons, and sale premium of projects.
+Projects will not be judged if the 4-Her is not present at time of judging. - 7.
+Failure to comply with any and all regulations will bar an exhibitor from awards, ribbons, and sale premium of projects.